- Training your dog to stay in the yard teaches him boundaries and to not escape your property.

 Why Use Boundary Training with Your Dog?

 A dog that doesn’t know the bounds of its yard can escape out the front door and leave the safety of your yard without care.
-Your pup might roam the neighborhood and engage in dangerous activities such as fighting with other dogs or chasing cars in the street.
+Many dogs like to roam the neighborhood and engage in dangerous activities such as fighting with other dogs, chasing other animals, or cars in the street.

 If you own a Shetland Sheepdog (Sheltie) or another herding breed of dog, you can probably relate.
 This behavior can put them in danger of getting hit by a car or bicycle if not trained to stay in the yard.

 This is why dog GPS tracker collars are such a useful tool – owners can be alerted immediately if their dog leaves the boundaries of their property.
-For dog owners interested in convenience and security, GPS dog fences combine the technologies of invisible fences and GPS tracker collars into one streamlined package.
+This is especially useful for properties without a fenced yard.
+For dog owners interested in convenience and security, GPS dog fences combine the technologies of an invisible electric fence and a GPS tracker attached to a dog’s collar into one streamlined package.
+Check out my price guide for dog trackers.
+Other people use a shock collar especially for aggressive dogs, but if you feel like you cannot handle this, seek the help of professional dog trainers.

 With or without the help of these devices, training a dog to stay in the yard can keep your furry friend safe from coyotes, rattlesnakes, and other wild creatures, depending on where you live.
 Some people also use poisons to control rats and other rodents, and a wandering dog can accidentally eat these in someone else’s yard and become very ill or even suffer death.